Alberni Valley Aquatics Outreach

 Why was the last question worded like it was?

-Sandi asked 11 months ago
+Sandi asked almost 2 years ago

 Thanks for the question.
 The only point of the final question was to see if we could gather some data for the local nations on how much their members use the pool.
 Our community is home to members of many of the different Nuu-chah-nulth nations, and there was some interest from these nations in finding out if their citizens were using the pool.